ajchuang/JavaChatCafe/README.txt

 Change the corresponding settings, rebuild, and restart the server.

 DESCRIPTION
 This is a cute little client-server chat room program.
-In this program, a message-based is exploited to solve the concurrency and synchronization issues.
-The following part of this document explains the architecture.
+In this program, a message-based and event-driven design is exploited to implement the software and solve the concurrency and synchronization issues.
+The following parts of this document explain the architecture and the details of the work.

 1. Server
     1. Server Processing Thread